fromentinindustries/fromentinindustries.github.io/README.md

 **Systems for a stronger Canada.**

-Fromentin Industries is a development-stage Canadian technology and systems brand focused on technical design, engineering research, CAD modelling, systems planning, digital systems, and future innovation projects.
+Fromentin Industries is a development-stage Canadian technology, engineering, and systems brand focused on technical design, CAD modelling, engineering research, systems planning, digital infrastructure, automation concepts, and future innovation projects.

 The long-term mission is to develop practical technology and system-level solutions that strengthen Canadian capability, resilience, and future readiness.

 ---

-## Status
+## Current Status

-**Current Stage:** Development
+**Stage:** Private development
 **Public Launch:** Planned after high school graduation
-**Current Focus:** Research, design, documentation, project development, and technical skill-building
+**Primary Focus:** Research, design, documentation, technical skill-building, and early project development

 Fromentin Industries is currently being built as a private development-stage brand.
-The focus is on creating a strong foundation before public launch, including internal systems, project documentation, technical research, digital infrastructure, and early design work.
+The purpose of this repository is to support the public website and organize the early digital foundation of the brand.

+This project is not yet publicly launched, incorporated, contracted, or operating as a defence contractor, manufacturer, or formal engineering firm.

 ---